 Clipboard in Windows

 In Windows XP this file was situated in C:\Windows\System32\clipbrd.exe.
-It is now missing as a part of the Windows 7 | 8 installation.
+It is now missing as a part of the Windows 10/8/7 installation.
 You can try to copy it from a Windows XP installation, if you have access to it, and paste it in your System32 folder.
-In most cases this is known to work.
+In most cases, this is known to work.

 If you wish, you can download Windows Clipboard Viewer from here.
 But if it does not work or if you are confronted with a message of sorts: Entry Point Not Found, then you may try to run it in Windows XP/SP2 compatibility mode and see if it works.

 The Windows Clipboard is very basic in nature and does not offer many features.
-As a result, many free Clipboard alternatives like ArchiveClipboard, Enhanced Clipboard Manager, CopyCat, Clipboardic, Orange Note, Ditto, Clipboard Magic, etc, are available on the Internet.
+As a result, many free Clipboard alternatives like ArchiveClipboard, Enhanced Clipboard Manager, CopyCat, Clipboardic, Orange Note, Ditto, Clipboard Magic, etc., are available on the Internet.

-Clipboard for Windows 8
+Clipboard for Windows 10

-Clipboard app for Windows 8 will allow you to share to and from your clipboard using the Share Charm.
+Clipboard app for Windows 10 will allow you to share it to and from your clipboard.
 This is especially useful for bridging desktop applications with Windows Runtime applications that support sharing features.

 Windows Snipping Tool may also be considered as a variation of sorts.
-It lets you copy any portion of any screen, make notes and then copy it to the Clipboard as a graphic, save it as a graphics or an html file and/or send it by email.
+It lets you copy any portion of any screen, make notes and then copy it to the Clipboard as a graphic, save it as a graphics or an HTML file and/or send it by email.
 But you cannot view the clipboard with it.